Circle actions on almost complex manifolds with isolated fixed points: Properties and Classification

-The lemma is also easily derived from Proposition 1.2 in \cite{JT} by applying it to the smallest positive weight.
-With Theorem \ref{t21} and Lemma \ref{l25}, we classify the case of one fixed point and that of two fixed points, which is an extension of Theorem 3 in \cite{PT}.
-The idea is again essentially due to Kosniowski \cite{K}.
+We can derive Lemma \ref{l25} from Proposition 1.2 in \cite{JT} by applying it to the smallest positive weight.
+With Theorem \ref{t21} and Lemma \ref{l25}, we classify an almost complex $S^1$-manifold with one or two fixed points.

 \begin{theorem} Let the circle act on a $2n$-dimensional compact, connected almost complex manifold $M$.
 Then there cannot be exactly one fixed point, unless $M$ is a point.
 If there are exactly two fixed points, then either $\dim M=2$ or $\dim M=6$.
 If $\dim M=2$, then the weights at the fixed points are $\{a\}$ and $\{-a\}$ for some positive integer $a$.
-If $\dim M=6$, then the weights at the fixed points are $\{-a-b,a,b\}$ and $\{-a,-b,a+b\}$ for some positive integers $a$ and $b$.
+If $\dim M=6$, then the weights at the fixed points are $\{-a-b,a,b\}$ and $\{-a,-b,a+b\}$ for some positive integers $a$ and $b$. \end{theorem}